odpi/egeria-docs/site/docs/types/4/0461-Governance-Engines.md

 Open metadata recognizes three types of governance engine:

 * *GovernanceActionEngine* - [Governance action engines and services](/concepts/governance-action-engine) support the active governance of metadata and the resources they represent.
 There are different types of governance action engines/services that are defined by the [Governance Action Framework (GAF)](/frameworks/gaf/overview).
-* *OpenSurveyEngine* -
 * *EventActionEngine* - event action engines and services support the automated management of [context events](/types/4/0475-Context-Events) and their associated [actions](/types/1/0137-Actions).
 Note - this type of engine is still in development.
 * *RepositoryGovernanceEngine* - [Repository governance engines and services](/concepts/repository-governance-engine) support the maintenance of repository level concerns, such as monitoring audit logs and maintaining [open metadata archives](/concepts/open-metadata-archive) that are defined in the [Open Metadata Repository Services (OMRS)](/services/omrs).
-* *[OpenDiscoveryEngine](/types/6/0601-Open-Discovery-Engine)* - [Discovery engines and services](/concepts/open-discovery-engine) support the analysis of [digital resources](/concepts/digital-resource).
-The results of this analysis are stored in a [discovery analysis report](/types/6/0605-Open-Discovery-Analysis-Reports) chained off of the corresponding [Asset](/types/0/0010-Base-Model#asset) metadata element.
-The interfaces for discovery are found in the  [Open Discovery Framework (ODF)](/frameworks/odf/overview).
-The types for the open discovery engines are shown on model .
+* *SurveyActionEngine* - [Survey action engines and services](/concepts/survey-action-engine) support the analysis of [digital resources](/concepts/digital-resource).
+The results of this analysis are stored in a [survey report](/types/6/0603-Survey-Reports) chained off of the corresponding [Asset](/types/0/0010-Base-Model) metadata element.
+The interfaces for surveys are found in the  [Survey Action Framework (SAFF)](/frameworks/saf/overview).

 ## SupportedGovernanceService relationship